nodeshift/tutorial/cloud-native/README.md

 #### On Windows **Home**

-1. Downlodad podman from https://github.com/containers/podman/releases the Windows installer file is named podman-v.#.#.#.msi
+1. Download Podman from https://github.com/containers/podman/releases the Windows installer file is named podman-v.#.#.#.msi
 1. Run the MSI file
 1. Launch as Administrator a new Command Prompt
 1. On the Command Prompt run: